-In the single day that had passed, Anina had filled up her dowel with many of the same scripts she had had on her two wooden staffs, like the one that fortified the dowel against sharper weapons, and the commands to move wind or water.
-The rest of the time, when she hadn't been scripting, she'd slept and eaten; there were fruits in the forest, and fish in the river.
+In the single day that had passed, Anina had filled up her stick with many of the same scripts she had had on her two wooden staffs, like the one that fortified the stick against sharper weapons, and the commands to move wind or water.
+The rest of the time, when she hadn't been scripting, she'd slept and eaten; there were fruits in the forest and fish in the river.

 At midday, while she had been catching up on some sleep in the caves below, a roll of bamboo sheet had fallen through the hole, along with a servant's tunic and a skirt for disguise.
 On the sheet were some instructions, as well as they layout of the camp, marking which tents were the king's and the princess's.

 Now Anina was tucked against the foliage near the edge of Bunawi's camp, just close enough to see a few of the warriors milling about the nearest tent.
 She waited for the three strings of cicada calls, the signal her brothers would give that meant she should get ready.

 Anina glanced at the night sky.
 Once the sea-serpent appeared, everyone in the camp would be too busy trying to give it an offering, including Bunawi and Angtara.
 That would give her a chance to go into the camp, sneak into the king and the princess's tents, and steal their special swords.

 Anina's hands were clammy with cold sweat.
 This plan was much better than any she could have come up with by herself, but it also gave her only a few moments to steal the swords and get back under the cover of the forest.
 And she also had to sacrifice the swords without being seen, just as the sea-serpent was leaving.